near/threshold-signatures/README.md

 # Build and Test
 Building the crate is fairly simple using
-``cargo build --features k256``.
+``cargo build``.

 Run ``cargo test`` to run all the built-in test cases.
-Some the tests might take some time to run as they require running multiple participants at once.
+Some the tests might take some time to run as they require running complex protocols with multiple participants at once.

-The repository contains no mock implementation of the whole running protocol in a ``main.rs`` file but we believe that the main functions are fairly simple to call.

 # Benchmarks
 * Benchmarks with 8 nodes -- TODO